How to do market research? This is the question we’re helping you to answer with the publication of our online step-by-step guide to market research.

 How might political decisions affect your project?
 Which legislative proposals could have an influence (positive or negative)?

 Are there economic or legal constraints that may affect you?
 For example, are economic conditions and legal restrictions conducive to the development of your business?

 The degree of technological maturity of a country is essential to assess if you want to launch an innovation.
 Will consumers be ready to accept it?

 A systematic PESTEL analysis will allow you to cover all these factors and identify threats and opportunities for your project’s success well in advance.
 Below are slides from a course we have given on the subject, which will no doubt help you to go deeper into the matter.

 The competition analysis

-Doing a competition analysis belongs also to Phase 4 because it can mostly be based on secondary type of information (books, websites, financial statements, academic articles, professional reports, …).
+Competition analysis is also part of phase 4 as it can be based on secondary information (books, websites, financial statements, academic studies, professional reports, and so on, …).

-Needless to say, a competition analysis is instrumental.
-It needs to be carried out as objectively as possible to remove biases from your conclusions and give your faithful account of the hurdles you will face when entering the market.
-Our step-by-step guide will help you find the right sources and methods to carry it out.
+Competitive analysis is essential.
+It can take different forms: fieldwork, qualitative or quantitative analysis, and can be synthesised in various ways: SWOT or Porter’s 5 forces analysis, for example.
+In any case, it must be carried out as objectively as possible to eliminate possible biases from your conclusions and to report as accurately as possible on the obstacles you will face when entering the market.
+Our online guide will help you to find the right sources of information and the proper methods to carry it out.